 Welcome to the Tax Assessment Information page.
 This page is meant to help you understand the property assessment process and provide you resources to conduct additional research.

 Tax assessment determinations are made by licensed assessors.
-The goal of the process is to properly determine the market value of a given property.
+This is the Assessor's Rights and Procedures for Entering a Property The goal of the process is to properly determine the market value of a given property.
 This assessed value is then used in conjunction with millage rates set by the taxing authorities (school districts, the county and municipalities) to determine the property taxes owed.

 Market Value has been defined by the State Supreme Court as "the price in a competitive market a purchaser, willing but not obligated to buy, would pay an owner, willing but not obligated to sell, taking into consideration all the legal uses to which the property can be adapted and might reasonably be applied."